selfrefactor/rambda/README.md

 > Latest version that has this feature is `2.3.1`

 ## Changelog

+- 4.0.2 Fix `R.isEmpty` wrong behaviour compared to the Ramda method

 - 4.0.1 Approve [PR #289](https://github.com/selfrefactor/rambda/pull/289) - remove console.log in `R.values` method